stalejerky/sterkel-mta-server/SOFTWARE_DEVELOPMENT_CHAPTER_1.md

 ### INTRO: DECIDE ON A FRAMEWORK

 We could start by writing our own web server framework, but this is not efficient as we are not really interested in this part of the problem.
-Rather, we choose a 'framework' to do virtually all of the heavy-lifting for us, so we may focus on the core problem.
+Rather, we choose a pre-existing web framework to do virtually all of the heavy-lifting for us, so we may focus on the core problem.

-We decide on the 'nodejs' web framework for a few reasons:
+We decide on the 'nodejs' web framework for a few reasons<sup id="#a1">[1](#myfootnote1)</sup>:

 1. It is a web framework that is very popular in the zeitgeist right now.
 1. It is fairly simple to set up on our local MacOS environments.
-1. I know from experience that nodejs apps can easily 'get data from an API' such as the API provided by the MTA, and it can also print the interesting (to me) parts of the data in a straightforward and useful way.
+1. I know from experience that nodejs apps can easily 'get data from an API' such as the API provided by the MTA, and it can also print the interesting (to our project) parts of the data in a straightforward and useful way.
-1. I know also that nodejs apps are 'deployable' later to a public web server where we can access it using our phone / browser.
+1. I know also that nodejs apps are 'deployable' later to a public web server which we may access using our phone / browser.

 ### STEP 1: PICK A "STACK" OR SEED PROJECT